-LEO Lecturer III Positions: 2019-2020
+LEO Lecturer III Position: 2020-2021

-This position is covered under the collective bargaining agreement between the U-M and the Lecturers Employee Organization, AFL-CIO, which contains and settles all matters with respect to wages, benefits, hours and other terms and conditions of employment.
+This position is covered under the collective bargaining agreement between the U-M and the Lecturers Employee Organization, AFL-CIO, which contains and settles all matters with respect to wages, benefits, hours, and other terms and conditions of employment.

-The University of Michigan is an equal opportunity/affirmative action employer.
+The University of Michigan is an Equal Opportunity-Affirmative Action Employer.